 The Benefits of Choosing a Dental Implant

-Dental implants are considered the gold standard of tooth replacement.
-This is because they replace the root of the tooth instead of just the crown.
+Dental implants replace the root of the tooth instead of just the crown.
 When you have a missing tooth, the jawbone starts to deteriorate.
 Without replacing the tooth root, this continues to happen over time, causing problems with the teeth around the missing one.

 Since an implant replaces the tooth root, it stops this process from continuing.
 It can even help to reverse the deterioration that’s already been done.
 With the implant being placed in your jawbone, it stimulates bone regeneration.
 The jawbone fuses with the implant post, helping to reverse the look of a sagging face.